 Personal photography project – WW1 battlefields

 One of my ongoing personal photography projects is visiting the WW1 battlefields of the Somme and Ypres Salient.
 Both my grandfathers were ‘in it’ for the whole war.
 Both volunteered and survived.
 I never met them, but it’s good to walk the same fields and towns they would have known then, carrying rifle and pack.
 In a way it’s a tribute to what they suffered.
 I was named after them, James Francis Burke and William Sleightholm.

 Somme landscape.
 The white marks are the remains of German trenches, dug into the chalk and scattered by a century of ploughing.
 I took this near the Lochnagar mine crater, looking towards Becourt and Fricourt.
 On one level, it’s a peaceful landscape, but underlying that is the knowledge of what horrors took place here.

 German war cemetery at Langemarck, Ypres Salient in Flanders.
 Unlike the English garden-themed British war cemeteries around here, the German cemeteries are ‘concentrated burials’, or mass graves.
 What was nice to see was the English remembrance cross, left by a visitor.
 Hitler was filmed visiting here during WW2.
 It’s a sobering place to visit, in what was once a nightmare landscape, fought over for 4 years.
-My grandfather, James F Burke, was in action here in WW1.
+My grandfather, James F Burke, was in action here in WW1 with the BEF Worcesters.
 His mother was German and his father Irish.